 A good LMS with gamification works because it turns invisible effort into visible progress.

-When learning is long form, delayed reward is the problem.
+When learning is long-form, delayed reward is the problem.
 Many paid courses ask learners to trust that consistent effort today will pay off weeks later.
 Gamification shortens that feedback loop.

 Pro tip - The best gamification learning platforms do not try to make every lesson feel like a game.
 They make consistency feel rewarding.